20 Philodendron Plants for Indoors with Names and Pictures

 Philodendron sagittifolium

-Philodendron sagittifolium is a vigorously-growing climber whose arrow-shaped leaves are pale green on top and the undersides are dark-green with light green spots.
+Philodendron sagittifolium is a vigorously-growing climber whose large, arrow-shaped leaves are pale green on top and the undersides are dark-green with light green spots.

 9. Lacy Tree Philodendron (Philodendron selloum)